tmj1432/streamlit-demo/README.md

 # STREAMLIT.IO DEMO

-### The purpose of this repository is to serve as a resource for instructing students enrolled in the DSI-35 Data Science Immersive program on the simplicity of utilizing Streamlit for deploying their data science projects.
+### The purpose of this repository is to serve as a resource for instructing students enrolled in the DSI-35 Data Science Immersive program on the simplicity of utilizing Streamlit to deploy their machine learning models.

 #### *Refer to the pdf in this repository for full instructions